Recruitment for research: prime your user research for success

 - Outsource all of it.
 The main benefit of outsourcing is that you won’t drain the time of your internal staff, your agency will look after everything for you (from the brief, to sourcing prospects and recruiting them) and it’ll take very little effort from you.
 If you’re looking to outsource the entire recruitment process, you’ll just need to sign-off a recruitment brief with Inviqa, or whichever third party you’re using.

-The general rule of thumb is that it’s almost always better to use a recruiter to do your user testing participant recruitment.
-Because they do this all the time, it’s generally faster, easier to manage, and more cost-effective than trying to manage the process in-house.
+The general rule of thumb is that it’s almost always better to use a recruiter to do your participant recruitment for user testing (or usability testing).
+A recruiter is super experienced in this area, so this route is generally faster, easier to manage, and more cost-effective than trying to manage the process in-house.

-However, there are some situations for which doing your own recruitment/ participant sourcing might be appropriate.
+However, there are some situations where doing your own recruitment for research be appropriate.

 You might, for example, need specific subject matter experts that you’re best placed to find.
 Or you might be looking to test existing customers for a niche product or service you offer.
 Another example might be a charity catering for people with a rare disease.